|Course Name: Advanced Topics in Machine Learning and Game Theory|

 This course is designed to be a graduate-level course covering the topics at the intersection of machine learning and game theory.
 Recent years have witnessed significant advances in machine learning and their successes in detection, prediction, and decision-making problems.
 However, in many application domains, ranging from auction and ads bidding, to entertainment games such as Go and Poker, to autonomous driving and traffic routing, to the intelligent warehouse, to home assistants and the Internet of Things, there is more than one agent interacting with each other.
 Game theory provides a framework for analyzing the strategic interaction between multiple agents and can complement machine learning when dealing with challenges in these domains.
 Therefore, in the course, we will introduce how to integrate machine learning and game theory to tackle challenges in multi-agent systems.
-The course will multiple topics as listed below
+The course will have multiple topics as listed below

 - Basics of Machine Learning and Game Theory

-- Introduction to online learning
+- Introduction to convex optimization, game theory, online learning, reinforcement learning

 - Learning in Games

 - Classical algorithms in MARL